Certifications / Security

 Even if you merely skim the available nationwide job sites for information security analysts (or any security-related) posts, you'll find they have a few things in common.

-That's really up to you.
-You can start today by gaining experience by taking on security tasks at your current job, or follow the advice in How to Become an IT Security Expert.
+Want to become an information security analyst or increase your salary?
+You can start today by gaining experience by taking on security tasks at your current job or following the advice in How to Become an IT Security Expert.

 If you're already in the field, then work on learning project management and how to use collaborative tools to reach the next levels.
 What are those job titles?